-Record of Parent / Student / Staff Consultations and IEP Updating Note: Consultation regarding significant changes to the IEP must occur prior to their implementation.
-Such changes include the level of earning expectations, frequency and/or intensity of support, degree of accommodations and the addition/deletion of assessed needs.
-Activity (Indicate parent/student consultation or staff Date review) Outcome 2
+Note: Consultation learning expectation regarding significant changes to the I ent / Staff Consultations and IEP Updating EP must occur prior to their implementation.
+Such changes include the level of port, degree of accommodations and the addition/deletion of assessed needs.
+Activity (Indicate parent/student consultation or staff Date review) Outcome

-13. Provincial and Demonstration Schools in Ontario
+14. Provincial and Demonstration Schools in Ontario